UM-KevinHe/survkl/README.md

 ## Contributing

-We welcome contributions to the **coxkl** package.
+We welcome contributions to the **survkl** package.
 Please see our [CONTRIBUTING.md](https://github.com/UM-KevinHe/coxkl/blob/main/.github/CONTRIBUTING.md) file for detailed guidelines of how to contribute.

 # References